FuelLabs/sway/docs/book/src/basics/index.md

-# Sway Language basics
+# Sway Language Basics

 Sway is a programming language designed for the FuelVM.
 It is a statically typed, compiled language with type inference and traits.
 Sway aims to make smart contract development safer and more efficient through the use of strong static analysis and compiler feedback.

-Get started with the basics of Sway:
+## Get started with the basics of Sway:

 - [Variables](./variables.md)
 - [Built-in Types](./built_in_types.md)